Facts about SIDS

 First Candle is a national health organization that provides grief support services to help families through the difficult time after the loss of a baby.
 Grief counselors are available by phone, 24 hours a day, seven days a week.
 Call toll free at 1-800-221-7437.
 Bilingual crisis counselors are also available at the same toll free number.

 The Compassionate Friends is a national bereavement support organization for families who have suffered the death of a child.
-For information, call the National Office at 1-877-969-0010 or contact one of the local support groups in Oregon.
+For information, call the National Office at 1-877-969-0010.